RoboticsKnowledgebase/roboticsknowledgebase.github.io/common-platforms/ros-distributed.md

+---
-# Running ROS over Multiple Machines
+title: Running ROS over Multiple Machines
+---
 Multi­robot systems require intercommunication between processors running on different computers.
 Depending on the data to be exchanged between machines, various means of communication can be used.